-One area of the job market is growing far beyond the others – executive and senior management roles with proven track records of adapting to new technologies, with health care, financial services and technology taking the lead.
+One area of the job market is growing far beyond the others – executive and senior management roles with proven track records of adapting to new technologies, advice with health care, buy more about financial services and technology taking the lead.

 The WSJ recently interviewed Clarke Murphy, head of the global CEO and board-services practice for search firm Russell Reynolds Associates Inc., about the trends scene around searches for the C-level.

 WSJ: When did searches for senior management pick up?

 Mr. Murphy: Somebody turned on a switch in the beginning of the year.
 For Russell Reynolds, every month has been busier in 2010 than the month before.